abuicke/tarot/major arcana/(16) The Tower/(16) The Tower.md

 ### Footnotes

+1. "Force meets Form, especially the influx of unbounded Vital Force into mental structures, either to invigorate or shatter them." - *Liber Theta* (College of Thelema, 2012), p.
+29
-1. I have so far not found this to be true.
+2. I have so far not found this to be true.